rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-Furthermore, the `force` flag in your Sequelize `sync()` method can be used to seed the database on every application startup again.
-So every time you will start with a sample data seeded database.
-You can either remove the flag or set it to `false` if you want to keep your accumulated database changes over time.
-After all, the flag should be removed for your production database at some point.
+The `force` flag in your Sequelize `sync()` method can be used to seed the database on every application startup.
+You can either remove the flag or set it to `false` if you want to keep accumulated database changes over time.
+The flag should be removed for your production database at some point.

-Last but not least, we have to take care about the `me` user.
-Before you have simply used one of the users from your sample data.
-Now, you can use one of the users from your database.
-That's a great opportunity for writing a custom method for your user model in the *src/models/user.js* file:
+Next, we have to handle the `me` user.
+Before, you used one of the users from the sample data; now, the user will come from a database.
+It's a good opportunity to write a custom method for your user model in the *src/models/user.js* file:

 {{< highlight javascript "hl_lines=12 13 14 15 16 17 18 19 20 21 22 23 24" >}}
 const user = (sequelize, DataTypes) => {